Angkor Wat – An Architectural Marvel

 According to the story, Sugriva, who is Vali’s younger brother, secretly desires Vali’s throne.
 When Rama approaches Sugriva seeking his help to find his kidnapped wife Sita, Sugriva sees an opportunity to fulfill his desire.
 As a condition to look for Rama’s wife, Sugriva asks Rama to help topple Vali.
 Rama agrees to this condition and forms an alliance with Sugriva.
 Rama and Sugriva devise a plan to defeat Vali.
 According to this plan, Sugriva invites Vali for a duel, and during the fight, Rama, who is waiting on the sidelines, kills Vali with an arrow.

-Although the middle terrace is less ornate than the lower terrace, it has beautiful bas-reliefs of apsaras and devatas carved on the walls and pillars of the galleries and corner gopuras.
-The images above show two such bas-reliefs.
+The middle level of the Angkor Wat is less ornate than the lower level.
+However, it has the walls and pillars of the galleries carved with bas-reliefs of apsaras and devatas.
+The images show two such carvings.

 Known as the Bakan, the uppermost terrace is the principal sanctuary of the temple.
 The access to the Bakan was restricted to the king and high priests.
 The Bakan symbolizes Mount Meru, which in Hindu mythology is a mythological mountain with five peaks at the center of the Universe and is home to gods and demigods (devas).
 Mount Meru also appears in Buddhist and Jain texts.